American lost in Ukraine flew into war to help sick partner

 Katya said her brother thought the world wouldn’t let the invasion happen.

 Katya said the two met while her brother, who taught social work and forensic psychology at universities in various countries, was teaching a class in Ukraine.
-He knew instantly that he was in love and they spent years together, talking for hours every day on the phone when Jimmy was back in the United States.
+He knew instantly that he was in love and they spent years together, talking for hours every day on the phone when Jimmy was back in the Unites States.

 Katya said in the last few weeks as the bombings grew more frequent and resources more scarce, her brother had been daydreaming of ways to get Ukrainian families to the U.S. to set up a “little Ukraine” at his Airbnb properties he owned in Idaho and Montana.
 She said her brother loved Ukraine and even on the day he was killed, friends had helped her piece together that he had decided to stay to be with Teslenko and her mother at the hospital.